 Fayetteville is a tiny village located in the state of Ohio.
 With a population of 310 people and just one neighborhood, Fayetteville is the 735th largest community in Ohio.

-Fayetteville is a blue-collar town, with 38.56% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Fayetteville, you'll notice that it is more blue-collar than most other communities in America.
+38.56% of Fayetteville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Fayetteville is a village of sales and office workers, construction workers and builders, and service providers.
 There are especially a lot of people living in Fayetteville who work in office and administrative support (16.34%), healthcare suport services (11.76%), and management occupations (11.11%).

 As is often the case in a small village, Fayetteville doesn't have a public transportation system that people use for their commute.